Ashley Storrie: Career

-In 2016, Storrie received online recognition for her sketch videos, such as If Harry Potter Was Scottish.
+In 2016, Storrie received online recognition for her sketch videos, such as "If Harry Potter was Scottish".
 Storrie explained that when LADbible bought the video, it received 25 million views.
 When it was posted again the following year, it received 3 million views a day.
-If The Handmaid's Tale Was Scottish also went viral on Twitter; it was retweeted by Margaret Atwood, the author of The Handmaid's Tale.
+"If The Handmaid's Tale was Scottish" also went viral on Twitter; it was retweeted by Margaret Atwood, the author of the book.

 Storrie's stand-up material tackles mental health, especially women's issues (such as smear tests), aiming to reduce isolation through openness.
-In her 2019 Edinburgh Fringe show Hysterical Storrie used humour to address these topics, encouraging solidarity and connection among her audience.
+In her 2019 Edinburgh Fringe show Hysterical, Storrie used humour to address these topics, encouraging solidarity and connection among her audience.

 From 2019 to 2020, Storrie co-presented a BBC Scotland television show Up For It with comedians Christopher Macarthur-Boyd and Rosco McClelland, with a series of challenges and skits.

-Storrie was a 2020 Scottish Comedy Awards winner for best radio comic.

-2023–2024, Storrie recounted her lifestory in a twelve-episode comedy show on BBC Radio 4, What's the Story, Ashley Storrie?.
+In 2023 and 2024, Storrie recounted her life story in a twelve-episode comedy show on BBC Radio 4, What's the Story, Ashley Storrie?
 The programme has been recommissioned by the BBC for a second series.

-Filmed in 2021, but not broadcast until 2023 due to concern about Godley's tweets, Storrie co-presented a four-part BBC Scotland television series, Janey and Ashley Get A Real Job.
+Filmed in 2021, but not broadcast until 2023 due to concern about some of Godley's tweets that were judged to be racist and ableist, Storrie co-presented the four-part BBC Scotland television series Janey and Ashley Get A Real Job.
 Storrie and her mother, Janey Godley, challenged each other working in various industries, including jobs at a dairy farm, a construction site, in a factory, and at an airport check-in.

 Dinosaur

-In 2021, Storrie co-created the BBC Three comedy television series Dinosaur with Matilda Curtis.
-The show aired six full episodes in April 2024.
+In 2021, Storrie co-created and starred in the BBC Three comedy television series Dinosaur with Matilda Curtis.
+The show aired six full episodes in April 2024; a second series of six episodes aired in February 2026.

-At the 2024 BAFTA Scotland Awards, Storrie was nominated for Best Actress - Television as Nina in Dinosaur.
-She was also nominated for Best Writer - Film/Television alongside Matilda Curtis.
-The show also received two other nominations: Best Scripted Television, and Best Director for Niamh McKeown, for four in total.
-Storrie was also shortlisted for the audience favourite Scot award, voted for online by the public.
+At the 2024 BAFTA Scotland Awards, Storrie was nominated for "Best Television Actress" as Nina in Dinosaur.
+She was also nominated for "Best Film/Television Writer" alongside Matilda Curtis.
+The show also received two other nominations: "Best Scripted Television", and "Best Director" for Niamh McKeown, for four in total.
+Storrie was also shortlisted for the audience's favourite Scot award, voted for online by the public; she finished with the most votes.
 Storrie and Curtis shared the writer award.
-She had the most public online votes for the Favourite Scot on Screen.

-A few days later it was announced that Dinosaur was renewed for a second series.